TOPICS

 Convex Polyomino

 A convex polyomino (sometimes called a "convex polygon") is a polyomino whose perimeter is equal to that of its minimal bounding box (Bousquet-Mélou et al. 1999).
-Furthermore, if it contains at least one corner of its minimal bounding box, it is said to be a directed convex polyomino.
+If it furthemore contains at least one corner of its minimal bounding box, it is said to be a directed convex polyomino.
 A column-convex polyomino is a self-avoiding polyomino such that the intersection of any vertical line with the polyomino has at most two connected components, and a row-convex polyomino is similarly defined.
+A number of types of named convex polyominoes are depicted above (Bousquet-Mélou et al. 1999).

 Klarner and Rivest (1974) and Bender (1974) gave the asymptotic estimate for the number a_n of convex polyominoes having area n as